translate5/translate5/application/modules/editor/testcases/termtagger/readme.txt

   compared with the expectedOutput > source and expectedOutput > target

 - The comparision will be done by the assertion specified in the type-attribute of the assertion-tag in the testcase-file.
-  This assertion has to be defined in editor_Test_Termtagger as methods assertionnameSource and assertionnameTarget, where as "assertionname stands for the content of the attribute
+  This assertion has to be defined in editor_Test_Termtagger as methods assertionnameSource and assertionnameTarget, where as "assertionname stands for the content of the attribute.
+Term-IDs are ignored by the Tests.
+That means, if the Term-ID does not match, the test passes anyway.

 - the results for each .testcase-file will be displayed as browser output